Valentine's Day Word Wall Cards for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

 For me, it is very important to switch around in the classroom, and that means library books, decorations, and themes.
 It keeps preschoolers interested and excited.
-The activities for this young age are the same, because for them to learn you have to use repetition constantly.
-However, if you switch around in your classroom children automatically think that you are doing something new.
-That’s the trick to keep them engaged, along with doing activities that are meaningful to them.
+The activities for this young age are the same because for them to learn, you have to use repetition constantly.
+However, if you switch around in your classroom, children automatically think that you are doing something new.
+That’s the trick to keeping them engaged, along with doing activities that are meaningful to them.

 Valentine’s Day Word Wall Cards

-Going back to what this post is about, I have to say that in many early childhood programs it is a requirement to use the word wall because it is very important to help your children get familiar with printed words and start developing their emergent literacy skills.
-With this in mind, I created these Valentine’s Day Word Wall Cards printables that are completely free, and you can get them at the end of this post.
+Going back to what this post is about, I have to say that in many early childhood programs, the word wall is a requirement because it is very important to help your children become familiar with printed words and start developing their emergent literacy skills.
+With this in mind, I created these Valentine’s Day Word Wall Cards printables, which are completely free, and you can get them at the end of this post.

-This printable includes two sets of 4 pages each (4 in English and 4 in Spanish).
-Each set contains 16 cards that include the words heart, key, cupid, potion, arrow, letter, and lock, printed in two different ways: one using only red ink (for Valentine’s Day), and another one using the first letter in red and the rest in black, that way you can use them to teach your children beginning sounds too.
+This printable includes two sets of four pages each (four in English and four in Spanish).
+Each set contains 16 cards that include the words heart, key, cupid, potion, arrow, letter, and lock.
+The cards are printed in two different ways: one using only red ink (for Valentine’s Day) and another using the first letter in red and the rest in black.
+That way, you can use them to teach your children beginning sounds, too.

 Benefits of These Word Wall Cards